MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Restore-AzureRmWebAppBackup.md

 ### Example 1: Restore a backup of the specified web app
 ```
-Restore-AzureRmWebAppBackup -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -StorageAccountUrl "https://storageaccount.file.core.windows.net" -BlobName "myBlob"
+PS C:\> Restore-AzureRmWebAppBackup -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -StorageAccountUrl "https://storageaccount.file.core.windows.net" -BlobName "myBlob"
 ```

-Restores a backup of the web app named "ContosoWebApp" using the data from "myBlob" located in the storage account specified by the **StorageAccountUrl** parameter.
+This command restores a backup of the web app named "ContosoWebApp" using the data from "myBlob" located in the storage account specified by the *StorageAccountUrl* parameter.

 ## PARAMETERS